radglob/notes/CMSC481/exam_prep/exam2.md

 Network Management | SNMP | typically UDP
 Routing protocol | RIP | typically UDP
 Name translation | DNS | typically UDP

+### UDP Segment Structure
+A UDP segment contains a source port number (16 bits), destination port number (16 bits), a length value, checksum and the data being sent.
+The checksum is used for error checking.
+The 1's complement of all 16-bit words in the segment is calculated.
+At the reciever, all words and the checksum are summed.
+If there are no errors, the sum will be 1111111111111111.
+UDP implements error checking because there is no guarantee that other layers will.
+Additionally, bit errors could be introduced during storage.
+This is called the end-to-end principle, which states that certain functionality (such as error checking) must be implemented on an end-to-end basis.

+## Section 3.4: Principles of Reliable Data Transfer
+This section is being skipped, as the pertinent information is mostly tied up in FSMs and other diagrams.
+Go peruse it as needed.